 O. Hayden Griffin, Jr., Chair, 214 Slay Building

-The Department of Engineering offers a BS in engineering with six concentration areas: biomedical engineering, bioprocess engineering, electrical engineering, environmental, industrial and systems engineering, and mechanical engineering.
+The Department of Engineering offers a BS in engineering with six concentration areas: biomedical engineering, bioprocess engineering, electrical engineering, environmental engineering, industrial and systems engineering, and mechanical engineering.
 The BS in engineering program is accredited by the Engineering Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone: 410-347-7700.